garsua/aiida-gollum/docs/plugins/gollum.rst

 Description
 -----------

-The AiiDA Gollum Plugin is an AiiDA extension, writen in Python, which allows to run in a user friendly way highly automated transport simulations with the Gollum code.
+The AiiDA Gollum plugin is an AiiDA extension, writen in Python, which allows to run in a user friendly way highly automated transport simulations with the Gollum code.
 It has two main parts, the input and the output, which facilitate the desing, analysis and postprocessing of transport calculations